Cryptocurrency and Mortgages

 Can you use cryptocurrency to pay for your mortgage?

-You can’t use actual Bitcoin or Ethereum (or any other type of cryptocurrency) at present as no lenders will currently accept this.
-But in the future it may be possible for you to use the proceeds of your crypto investments to pay your mortgage, once they’ve been converted into sterling.
-Remember that converting your profits is a taxable event so you’ll need to make sure you’ve paid any Income Tax and Capital Gains Tax due.
+You can’t use actual Bitcoin or Ethereum (or any other type of cryptocurrency), as no lenders will currently accept this.
+But in the future, it may be possible for you to use the proceeds of your crypto investments to pay your mortgage once they’ve been converted into sterling.
+Remember that converting your profits is a taxable event, so you’ll need to make sure you’ve paid any Income and Capital Gains taxes due.

 Can it be declared in an affordability assessment?

-As things stand, lenders won’t consider proceeds from cryptocurrency investments when carrying out their affordability assessments, which is bad news if your crypto profits form a large part of your income.
+As things stand, lenders won’t consider proceeds from cryptocurrency investments when carrying out their affordability assessments.
+It is bad news if your crypto profits form much of your income.

 Concerns over money laundering and volatility make cryptocurrencies too risky in the eyes of lenders.